amir-hossein-karimi/react-native-app-tour/README.md

 - If you install this package and get an error saying postinstall failed this most likely means
   - You are trying to run install modules from outside of project root (react-native-git-upgrade)
-    - FIX: remove react-native-app-tour from package.json and rerun
+    - FIX: remove @amir-hossein-karimi/react-native-app-tour from package.json and rerun
   - Pods version is out of date.
     - `pod repo update`
 - If you encounter `File not found in iOS` issue while setup, please refer [ISSUE - 3](https://github.com/amir-hossein-karimi/react-native-app-tour/issues/3) issue which might help you in order to resolve.